cmeeren/Felicity/DOCUMENTATION.md

 When you do this, you must ensure that the linkage is correct.
 It is possible to specify different linkage than would be present if the resource is included using `include`.
 This would be a bug in your API.
 (For the record, if the resource is included, the linkage specified in `GetLinkageIfNotIncluded` is ignored.)

+In order to use `GetLinkageIfNotIncluded` with polymorphic relationships, you must specify an ID resolver using `ResolveId` after `.Polymorphic()`.

 ### GET/PATCH/POST/DELETE relationship self

 Relationships have `self` links which support GET, PATCH, POST, and DELETE operations.
 As with other operations (detailed later), you can configure how these work.